weiland/cake/README.md

 # Birthday cake

-Due to my birthday my mum baked some fresh :birthday:
+Due to my birthday I baked some fresh :birthday:

-This time I am going to bake the cake by my own.

 (I hope you brought your *fork*... :fork_and_knife:)

 Feel free to pick as many pieces you want!

 ### Available Pieces
+- :cake:
 - :cake:
 - :cake:
 - :cake: